2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 #### Security and connection settings

-First and foremost, I strongly recommend that you enable two-factor authentication (2FA).
+First and foremost, I strongly recommend enabling two-factor authentication (2FA).
 This adds an extra layer of security to your password.
 It's almost indispensable if you plan to use your Umbrel to store personal files, run a Lightning node, or perform any other sensitive activity.

 https://planb.network/tutorials/computer-security/authentication/authy-a76ab26b-71b0-473c-aa7c-c49153705eb7